 • The registered manager had created a culture that was open, inclusive and put people at the heart of the service.
-Staff ensured people's needs were met through ongoing review of their care and referenced current legislation and best practice guidance to achieve good outcomes for people.
+Staff ensured people's needs were met through ongoing review of their care and used current legislation and best practice guidance to achieve good outcomes for people.
 People spoke positively about the care they received.
-One person told us, "It's lovely here, I'd recommend it to anyone."
-When we asked why, they explained it was because they were, "so well looked after".
-Another person told us, "It's a wonderful home."
+One person told us, "It's very good, very nice.
+Good care, good accommodation and good food."